 Marine studies is the interdisciplinary study of the oceans and the life in and dependent on them.
-The Marine Studies program offers courses in marine biology, oceanography, and field studies both on the Oxnard College Campus and the Oxnard College Marine Center and Aquarium at Channel Islands Harbor.
-By taking courses in this discipline you will learn about marine and coastal environments, study at a beautiful location, and earn your general education credits in science or apply them toward your major for your AA, AS, or Associate Degree for Transfer (ADT).
+The Marine Studies Program offers courses in marine biology, oceanography, and field studies both on the Oxnard College Campus and the Oxnard College Marine Center and Aquarium at Channel Islands Harbor.
+Marine scientists study interactions between the oceans and the life within as well as interactions between the ocean, atmosphere, and land.

 This course provides an introduction to the diversity of marine organisms and the physical and biological processes that influence their life history, behavior, distribution, and anatomical structure.
 Topics also address the interactions of these organisms and processes in a variety of habitats, marine ecology, and marine conservation.